open-contracting/deploy/docs/use/kingfisher.rst

 To more easily install all tools on a personal computer, we offer `Kingfisher Vagrant <https://github.com/open-contracting/kingfisher-vagrant>`__.

 For internal use, Kingfisher Collect, Process and Views are deployed to a main server.
-An :ref:`archive server<connect-archive-server>` keeps a copy of all the data downloaded by Kingfisher Collect and loaded into Kingfisher Process.
+An :ref:`archive server<connect-archive-server>` keeps a copy of all the data downloaded by Collect and loaded into Process.

 If you are a new user of Kingfisher, subscribe to the `Kingfisher Status <https://groups.google.com/a/open-contracting.org/forum/#!forum/kingfisher-status>`__ mailing list, in order to receive notifications about major downtime.